Dick Tracewski: Detroit Tigers

 After the 1965 season, Tracewski was traded to the Detroit Tigers for pitcher Phil Regan.
 He was initially disappointed and frustrated with the trade as he realized his playing time would be limited.
 However, he later referred to it as best thing that ever happened to him and he spent the rest of his career in the Detroit organization.

 In 1968, Tracewski appeared in 90 games for the pennant-winning Tigers.
 He won his third World Series when the Tigers defeated the St. Louis Cardinals in seven games in the 1968 World Series.
 Tracewski appeared in Game 1 as a third baseman, replacing Don Wert who had been pinch-hit for, and then as a pinch-runner for Willie Horton in Game 7, scoring a run in the ninth inning.

 When his playing career ended, after the 1969 season, Tracewski became a manager in the Detroit farm system for two seasons (1970–71).
 In 1972, he began a 24-year stint as a coach for the Tigers, longer than any other coach in the history of the team.

-On two occasions, Tracewski filled in as the Tigers' interim manager.
-He managed the club for two games in 1979 (with the Tigers winning both) before Sparky Anderson arrived, and from May 20, 1989, to early July while Anderson recovered from exhaustion.
+On two major occasions, Tracewski filled in as the Tigers' interim manager.
+He managed the club for two games in 1979 (with the Tigers winning both) before Sparky Anderson arrived, and for 17 contests between May 20 to June 4, 1989, while Anderson recovered from exhaustion.
+He posted a 9–8 record during this second emergency assignment.

 He retired from baseball after the season, along with Anderson.